zzzprojects/EntityFramework-Extensions/docs/pages/faq/faq-license.md

 ### Can I install Entity Framework Extensions on Client Machine?
 Yes, the product is royalty free.

-That mean, you paid for developer seat, but customer using your product doesn't have to pay.
+That means, you paid for developer seat, but customers using your product don't have to pay us.

 ### Is Entity Framework Extensions Royalty Free?
 Yes, the product is royalty free.